MajidSas/dsJSON/README.md

 val spark =
       SparkSession.builder().appName("spark-json-reader").getOrCreate()
 val df = spark.read
-      .format("edu.ucr.cs.bdlab.JsonSource") // name of the class or "jsondsp" if the class is registerd .option("jsonPath", jsonPath)
+      .format("edu.ucr.cs.bdlab.JsonSource") // name of the class or "dsJSON" if the class is registerd .option("jsonPath", jsonPath)
       .option("partitioningStrategy", "speculation") // or "fullPass"
       .option("schemaBuilder", "speculation") // or "fullPass" in the paper (it is optimistic vs. pessimistic, will be udpated here)